Zwivel's Complete Guide to the Y Lift Liquid Facelift

-- Abstaining from alcohol for 24 hours before the procedure.
+- Abstain from alcohol for 24 hours before the procedure.

-- Foregoing strenuous exercise on the day of the procedure.
+- Forego strenuous exercise on the day of the procedure.

 Can I slow down aging with retail hyaluronic acids?

-Hyaluronic acids are a natural body substance and can be bought in vitamin and supplement shops in tablet, lotion, or gel form.
-There is no evidence suggesting that using them orally or as rub-ons will slow down the aging process, nor any reason to expect they would.
+Hyaluronic acids occur naturally in the body, and can be bought in vitamin and supplement shops in tablet, lotion, or gel form.
+There is no evidence, however, suggesting that using them orally or applied to the skin will slow down the aging process.